CIMPLE-project/knowledge-base/README.md

 ## List of RDF namespaces

-These prefixes are commonly used on this project:
+These prefixes are commonly used in this knowledge graph:

 | Prefix | URI |
 | - | - |